 Russians occupy two more settlements in Sumy Oblast – DeepState

-DeepState, a Ukrainian group of military analysts, updated its data on the night of 3-4 June and reported that the Russians had occupied the settlements of Andriivka and Vodolahy in Sumy Oblast.
+DeepState, a Ukrainian group of military analysts, reported on the night of 6-7 June that Russian forces had occupied two more settlements in the north of Sumy Oblast.
+The Russians have also made tactical advances near three other settlements.

 Source: DeepState